-The Diplomat’s Walk in the Small Infinite: In 2017, departing from Isabelle Stengers’ conceptual figure of the diplomat, I initiated an exchange with artist Camila Sposati, on our view of the connections between our two countries—Portugal and Brazil.
+The Diplomat’s Walk in the Small Infinite.
+In 2017, departing from Isabelle Stengers’ conceptual figure of the diplomat, I initiated an exchange with artist Camila Sposati, on our view of the connections between our two countries—Portugal and Brazil.
 From this exchange, I initiated a reading of philosopher’s José Gil’s book “Portugal, Today: The Fear of Existing”, in which Gil explores the historical reasons for Portugal’s non-inscription.
-I took on the reading of this book through a practice, that of translating it into English, allowing for a very particular form of inhabitation of Gil’s words.
-This is the departing point to a presentation at Manifold in Amsterdam (April 2018), followed by a residency focused on exploring the botanical relations between Portugal and Brazil.
-Manifold invites makers to develop a proposal between books and a space; I am proposing Stengers’ “Cosmopolitics II,” “Making Memory Matter” by Lisa Saltzman and creating a book that transports a wall of Manifold into a publication through a “literal” process of re-inscription.
+I took on the reading of this book through a practice, that of translating it into English, allowing for a very particular form of inhabitation of Gil’s words, that was the starting point to a dialogue with artist Maartje Fliervoet at Manifold Books, where I started a working period (April-June 2018), by rubbing a wall as communicative act of embodied translation; to then start ongoing project exploring the botanical relations between Portugal and Brazil, through a research into the philosophical journey of Alexandre Rodrigues Ferreira (1783-92).